noahbrenner/fresh_tomatillos/README.md

 * Validate YouTube video ID
 * Validate image URLs (no 404) (Check if it's an image format?)
 * README: The user must have an active internet connection to verify and display images and YouTube videos
-* README: Starter code from Udacity, almost everything modified at this point
 * Change directory structure (lib, build)
 * GitHub Pages example
 * Email GitHub about this not being a fork